Kappa-Mu/kappa-mu/README.md

 - 👋 Hi, I am kappa mu, a Programmer and an Architect.
 - 👀 I am interested in Azure, Microservices, C#, .NET and cloud-native architecture
-- 🌱 I am currently honing my skills in Azure Data Services and Azure AI services
+- 🌱 I am currently honing my skills in architecture and patterns
 - 💞️ I am looking to collaborate on any .NET, Azure and Microservices based app development

 <!---